C++ Void Pointer - C++ Programming Tutorial

 Explanation:

-In this example, we use a void* pointer and a type indicator to compare values of different data types.
-After that, we use a compare function that casts the generic pointers based on the given type and performs appropriate comparisons.
+In this instance, a void* pointer and a type indicator are employed to compare values of varying data types.
+Subsequently, a compare function is utilized to convert the generic pointers according to the specified type and execute suitable comparisons.

 Dynamic Memory Allocation with Void Pointers